How to Use the Command 'git merge-base' (with examples)

 Explanation:

-• git merge-base: The command to find the common ancestor of two commits.
+• git merge-base: This command is the main subject, used to find common ancestors between specified commits.

 Example output:

-Use case 2: Output all best common ancestors of two commits
+Use case 2: Print all best common ancestors of two commits (with examples)

 Code: